-The purpose of having an identity is for a destination to identify and position itself or its products and services to the tourists (Wheeler et al., 2011b).
-They argued that the source of the destination identity or desired image is relied upon the destination stakeholders.
+The purpose of having an identity is for a destination to identify and position itself or its products and services to the tourists (Wheeler, Frost, & Weiler, 2011b).
+Arguably, the source of the destination identity or desired image is relied upon the destination stakeholders (Wheeler et al., 2011b).
 Brand identity refers to self-image desired by the marketers, whereas brand image is the actual image held by consumers (Pike, 2009).
-In short, brand identity for a destination communicates about how a destination to be perceived as what the brand owners - the supply side (i.e. DMOs, host community, tourism operators) wish for.
-On the other hand, brand image relates to the consumer's perceptions of the brand - demand side (Kozak & Baloglu, 2011).
-Tasci & Gartner (2007) affirm that there are three sources of image formation agents: (1) supply-side or destination, (2) independent or autonomous, and (3) demand-side or image receivers.
+In short, brand identity for a destination communicates about how a destination to be perceived as what the brand owners (i.e. DMOs, host community, tourism operators) (supply side) wish for.
+On the other hand, brand image relates to the consumer's perceptions of the brand (demand side)(Kozak & Baloglu, 2011).
+In destination image literature, according to Tasci & Gartner (2007), there are three sources of image formation agents: (1) supply-side or destination, (2) independent or autonomous, and (3) demand-side or image receivers.
+Thus, image may be defined from either supply side which is brand identity or from the demand side which is perceived image.
 Destination image in particularly image formation is not branding but it is a step closer to it (Cai, 2002).
 Therefore, understanding image is very important in order to create a successful brand.
 This include a collective view of stakeholders such as host community and business operators in determining the projection of unique image in terms of existing values of social, cultural, historic and geographic.
 However, Tasci & Gartner (2007) argue that in reality the projection image is always incongruence with tourists' perceived image.

-3. Stakeholders' involvement in destination branding process
+Stakeholders' involvement in destination branding process

-The participation of various stakeholders in the destination branding process is very critical to ensure the success of the strategy (Campelo et al., 2013; Konecnik & Go, 2008).
-A brand identity for a destination represents a collective view from different stakeholders such business operators and host community of a destination that they reside in.
-The brand identity may assist Destination Management Organizations (DMOs) or tourism authorities in creating a very strong brand and provide a vision how a brand should be perceived by its target market.
+The participation of various stakeholders in the destination branding process is very critical to ensure the success of the strategy (Campelo, Aitken, Thyne, & Gnoth, 2013; Konecnik & Go, 2008).
+A brand identity for a destination will represent a collective view from different stakeholders such business operators and host community of a destination that That brand identity may assist Destination Management Organizations (DMOs) or tourism authorities in creating a very strong brand and provide a vision how a brand should be perceived by its target market.
 Literatures in destination branding indicate that the roles of stakeholders are very important in communicating the brand message and projecting positive images to the visitors.
 Thus, the involvement and participation of internal stakeholders in the branding process is very important to ensure the destination brand may be sustained in the long run.

-According to Wheeler et al. (2011), destination branding process and brand implementation tend to neglect the engagement from host community and tourism business operators.
-These particular groups are among the brand owners who need to deliver the brand promise by interacting with the visitors.
-Instead, destination management organizations depend on the potential visitors and other related customers by focusing on their perception towards the destination.
+According to Wheeler, Frost, & Weiler (2011), destination branding process and brand implementation tend to neglect the engagement from host community and tourism business operators albeit these particular groups are among the brand owners who need to deliver the brand promise by interacting with the visitors.
+Instead, destination management organizations (DMOs) depend on the potential visitors and other related customers by focusing on their image perception towards the destination.
 As a result, a destination brand is developed without the inclusion of stakeholders' interest which represents the destination brand identity.
 Local tourism community is responsible for delivering brand promises and they have to get the feeling or sense of the identity towards the brand being associated with a destination (Steve Pike, 2005).